pschiffe/ipa-log-config/README.md

 # ./ipa_log_config.py --target <domain name or ip of target server>
 ```

-To revert changes done by this script, `--revert` option can be used:
+To revert changes done by this script, the `--revert` option can be used:

 ```
 # ./ipa_log_config.py --revert